-We’re here to educate you on one of the most vital features to look for in supportive athletic shoes: proper arch support.
+We’re here to educate you on one of the most vital features to look for in supportive and durable gym shoes: proper arch support.
 The arch is a pivotal part of your feet and is responsible for absorbing the impact your body thrusts on your feet when walking, running, and jumping (to name a few movements).
 Did you know that the arch of the human foot bears two hundred thousand to three hundred thousand pounds of stress for every mile walked?
 That’s a lot of pressure to absorb!
 Every step in your stride puts pressure on your arch, which makes it vital to make sure your arch has the support it needs to counteract this pressure.

 We know when it comes to arch support, there is no one-size-fits-all answer.
 In fact, the height of the arch of the foot varies significantly from person to person.
-We have found that identifying your arch height is vital to finding the right supportive athletic shoes to keep your arch appropriately supported.
+We have found that identifying your arch height is vital to finding the right supportive sneaker to keep your arch appropriately supported.
 Proper support can help you prevent musculoskeletal issues from developing that can hinder your workouts and leave you in pain.
 We’re here to help make sure that doesn’t happen!
 At Vionic, we believe that when you are equipped with the information, you can find the perfect pair of athletic shoes to meet your needs (and your arch height).
 Everyone deserves to have shoes that make their workouts flow seamlessly without residual pain the next day and look great while doing it.
 To help you determine your arch type, we’ve compiled basic information about the three types of arches below.

 - Low Arches: If you have low arches, sometimes called flat fleet, your arch sits very close to the ground and has a very little defined arch.
 Low arches make the feet more flexible, which makes them susceptible to over-pronation, which is when the foot rolls too far inwards with every step you take.
 If you have low arches, you are more susceptible to developing heel spurs, plantar fasciitis, post-tibial tendonitis, medial knee issues, and bunions.

 - Medium Arches: Did you know medium arches are considered biomechanically efficient?
 If you have medium arches, your feet still have a defined arch, but are more flexible than feet with high arches.
-Despite their biomechanical efficiency, feet with high arches are still susceptible to common foot ailments, such as metatarsalgia, which can be caused by improperly footed footwear.
+Despite their biomechanical efficiency, feet with high arches are still susceptible to common foot ailments, such as metatarsalgia, which can be caused by improperly footed workout shoe.

 - High Arches: if you have high arches, the arch of your foot is well-defined and sits higher off the ground.
 Feet with high arches are more rigid than those with low or medium arches.
 Feet with high arches have a reduced amount of space to absorb the impact when walking, which causes the rearfoot and forefoot to have more pressure exerted on them.
 Feet with high arches are also more prone to underpronation, which is when the foot rolls too far outward.
 Because of these issues, feet with high arches can develop many foot problems, such as heel pain, arch strain, plantar fasciitis, ball-of-foot pain, and metatarsalgia, to name a few.